nebbles/DE3-ROB1-CHESS/docs/source/calibration.rst

 .. literalinclude:: ../../calibration.py
    :lines: 56-58

-This array is then multiplied by 3 transformations matrices rotating it by 30deg in the x, y and z axes producing an 8x3 array of the transformed cube about (0, 0, 0).
+This array is then multiplied by 3 transformations matrices rotating it by 30 degrees in the x, y and z axes producing an 8x3 array of the transformed cube about ``(0, 0, 0)``.
+This is because when creating a transformation matrix between two frames we need each of our points in the robotic frame to be different in all three axes.
+If there are duplicates (say 4 points are planar on x-y) then we start accumulating errors in our transformation matrix.
+See `Converting between Reference Frames`_ later for more information on the transformation matrix.

 .. figure:: _static/generate_cube_original_transformed.png
     :align: center